 Paul Gaffney, Professor of English

-All students on the trip must enroll in “The English of Shakespeare’s Plays,” a one-credit-hour introduction course, during the Spring 2019 12-Week session.
+All students on the trip must enroll in “Britain: Land and Culture Prequel,” a one-credit-hour introduction course, during the Spring 2021 12-Week session.
 Students are responsible for obtaining a passport, passport fees, and personal expenses.

 - Estimated Costs: $4,300 above tuition, room and board.
 Costs include round trip airfare, housing, meals, entrance fees and tips.
 Personal expenses, passport fees, and independent travel are not included.

 - Application Deadline: October 8, 2020; A $75 non-refundable fee is due upon receipt of your application.
 This fee is used to pay for processing costs, an International Student Identity Card, passport holder, and luggage tags.